PopescuStefan1/MedVision/README.md

 # MedVision

-This repository contains a modern web application developed as part of a thesis project.
+This repository contains a modern web application developed as part of my bachelor's thesis project.
 The platform streamlines patient management, medical appointments, and provides AI-based skin lesion analysis.

 ![image](https://github.com/user-attachments/assets/083fc280-3b35-4f88-a2a4-68d5842470a1)